Penrhyn Castle

-In 1840, the Penrhyn estate passed to Edward Gordon Douglas, through his marriage to Dawkins-Pennant's elder daughter, Juliana.
-Douglas, who assumed the name Douglas-Pennant, was elevated to the peerage as 1st Baron Penrhyn of the second creation in 1866.
-He, and his son and heir, George Douglas-Pennant, 2nd Baron Penrhyn, continued the development of their slate interests at Penrhyn Quarry, and of the supporting infrastructure throughout North-West Wales.
-Firmly opposed to trade unionism at their quarries, their tenure saw bitter strikes over union recognition and workers' rights, culminating in the Great Strike of 1900-1903, the longest dispute in British industrial history.
-Little development took place at the castle, which was not the family's principal residence and was mainly used as a holiday home in the summer months, but the interior was enhanced by Edward Douglas-Pennant's creation of a major collection of paintings.
-These provided the setting for entertaining guests, who included Queen Victoria, her son the Prince of Wales and William Gladstone.
-The castle passed from the family to the National Trust via the National Land Fund in 1951.
+In 1840, the Penrhyn Estate passed to Edward Gordon Douglas, through his marriage to Dawkins-Pennant's elder daughter, Juliana.
+Douglas, who assumed the surname Douglas-Pennant, was elevated to the peerage as the 1st Baron Penrhyn of the second creation in 1866.
+He, and his son and heir, George, continued the development of their slate interests at Penrhyn Quarry, and of the supporting infrastructure throughout North-West Wales.
+Firmly opposed to trade unionism at their quarries, their tenure saw bitter strikes over union recognition and workers' rights, culminating in the Great Strike of 1900–1903, the longest dispute in British industrial history.
+Little development took place at the castle during this time, which was not the family's principal residence and was mainly used as a holiday home in the summer months, but the interior was enhanced by Lord Penrhyn's creation of a major collection of paintings.
+These provided the setting for entertaining guests, who included Queen Victoria, her son Albert Edward, Prince of Wales, and William Ewart Gladstone.
+The castle passed from the Douglas-Pennant family to the National Trust via the National Land Fund in 1951.

 Penrhyn Castle is a Grade I listed building, recognised as Thomas Hopper's finest work.
 Built in the Romanesque Revival style, it is considered one of the most important country houses in Wales and as among the best of the Revivalist castles in Britain.
 Its art collection, including works by Palma Vecchio and Canaletto is of international importance.
 In the 21st century, the National Trust's attempts to explore the links between their properties and colonialism and historic slavery have seen the castle feature in the ensuing culture wars.

 History

 Early owners

 In the 15th century, the Penrhyn estate was the centre of a large landholding developed by Gwilym ap Griffith.
 The land had originally been granted to his ancestor Ednyfed Fychan, Seneschal to Llywelyn the Great.
-Despite losing his lands temporarily during the Glyndŵr Rising, ap Griffith regained them by 1406 and began the construction of a fortified manor house and adjoining chapel at Penrhyn, which became his family's main home.
+Despite losing his lands temporarily during the Glyndŵr Rising, Gwilym regained them by 1406 and began the construction of a fortified manor house and adjoining chapel at Penrhyn, which became his family's main home.